Gaston County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• BAC Over 0.08: If your blood alcohol concentration (BAC) was 0.08 or higher, your license will be suspended.
-The suspension period is often 30 days, pending the outcome of the ALR hearing.
+• BAC Over 0.08: If your blood alcohol concentration (BAC) was 0.08 or higher, the NCDMV will suspend your license under North Carolina law.
+The duration of the suspension will depend on various factors, including any prior DUI convictions.

-• Temporary Permit: You may have been issued a temporary driving permit at the time of your arrest.
-This permit is typically valid until your ALR hearing or until the automatic suspension begins, whichever comes first.
+• Temporary Permit: You may be issued a temporary driving permit that is valid until your administrative hearing or until the suspension officially begins.

 If You Refused Testing